 - Step one is to determine the resources that you will need.
 In general you will do a business plan, a business model canvas, or you may instead focus on the Lean Launchpad model. - As Steve Blank says, you will get out of the office and talk to potential customers. - You may use a group of advisors or do brainstorming.

-- Then you estimate your financial needs and very clearly state the assumptions that you are using. - I promise you that you WILL be using assumptions. - Prepare a sales forecast and determine your breakeven point.
+- I promise you that you WILL be using assumptions. - Prepare a sales forecast and determine your breakeven point.

-Finalize your estimated cash needs.
+• Finalize your estimated cash needs.